- About Coverfox

 Income benefit plans are the ones where the insurance company promises to pay the beneficiary certain amount in lump sum and certain amount monthly for a fixed number of years.
 This plan assures the beneficiary or the nominee of the term plan for a regular flow of the income in the absence of the insured.
 Some insurance companies offer to increase the percentage of the monthly income.

-Policy term: So, the good news is that you have a choice to choose your policy term.
-For example, for a regular term plan, the minimum term is 5 years while the maximum may vary up to 25 years.
-Whereas the policy term would range from 5 to 15 years for policies with a single premium payment.
+Policy Term: So, the good news is that you have the right to choose your policy term.
+For example, for a regular term plan, the minimum term is 5 years, while the maximum may vary up to 25 years.
+Whereas, the policy term would range from 5 to 15 years for policies with a single premium payment.
 It is advisable to opt for a longer term policy since the premium remains unchanged for the entire policy term.

 Death Benefit: During an uncertain event like death of the insured, the insurance company would pay a lump sum amount, a monthly payout or a combination of both to the beneficiary or the nominee as assigned during the commencement of the term plan.
 This amount is termed as the death benefit.